 Carbohydrates: Definition, Types, Functions, Classification & Examples Of Carbohydrates

-Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen; in most cases, the hydrogen-to-oxygen atomic ratio is 2:1 (this is the same ratio as water).
-They are vital to numerous basic physiological processes.
+Carbohydrates are organic molecules composed of carbon, hydrogen, and oxygen, in most cases, the hydrogen-to-oxygen atomic ratio is 2:1 (this is the same ratio as water).
+They are important for numerous basic physiological processes studied in biology.
 Carbohydrates can be broadly classified into two main groups, simple and complex, although there are several other classifications including glycans.

 There are numerous ways to classify carbohydrates.
-One common way is to group them by the number of sugar moieties they contain:
+One common way is to group them by the number of sugar molecules they contain:

 Type